Set up as a sole trader

-- keeping records of your business’s sales and expenses
+- keep records of your business’s sales and expenses

-- sending a Self Assessment tax return every year
+- send a Self Assessment tax return every year

-- paying Income Tax on your profits and Class 2 and Class 4 National Insurance - use HMRC’s calculator to help you budget for this
+- pay Income Tax on your profits and Class 2 and Class 4 National Insurance - use HMRC’s calculator to help you budget for this